MJ Phillips

-Mar-Jana Phillips (born June 15, 1995) is a Filipino–American volleyball athlete.
+Mar-Jana Phillips (born June 15, 1995) is a Filipino–American professional volleyball player for the Nxled Chameleons of the Premier Volleyball League (PVL).

 Early life and education

 Mar-Jana Phillips was born on June 15, 1995 to Bobby and Rowena Phillips.
 She attended the Rolling Hills Preparatory School for her secondary studies and the Juniata College in Huntingdon, Pennsylvania where her program of emphasis was marketing with a secondary emphasis in integrated media arts.

 Career

 High school

 At Rolling Hills Preparatory, Phillips was a starter for the high school's volleyball team for four years.
 She was also part of the Power Play and Nfinity volleyball clubs.

 College

 From 2013 to 2016, the Juniata College Eagles had Phillips as one of its players.

 Club

 Phillips is part of the original Sta.
 Lucia Lady Realtors which joined the Philippine Super Liga (PSL).
 She followed Sta.
 Lucia when they joined the Premier Volleyball League (PVL) in 2021.
 The team disbanded by the end of the year.

 Phillips joined the Petro Gazz Angels of the PVL in January 2022.
 She transitioned from an opposite spiker to a middle blocker.

 Phillips joined the Gwangju AI Peppers of the South Korean V-League which caused her to miss most of the Angel's 2024 All-Filipino Conference stint.
 The team won the bronze for the tournament.